heckert/sbg-weather/README.md

-# Salzburg Weather Data
+# Salzburg Weather Forecast

-Using LSTM to predict temperature based on multivariate time series data for the province of Salzburg, Austria.
+Using LSTM to predict temperature for the province of Salzburg, Austria.
 Implemented in TensorFlow.

 Data is taken from Austria's [open government data platform](https://www.data.gv.at/).